 To track goal conversions for your test, you need to specify the URLs of the pages where you want to record the conversion.
 You can enter specific URLs, page patterns, or regular expressions (regex) of the pages where you want to record goal conversion.
+To learn more, refer to this video.

 For example, if the goal of your test is to check how many users access a particular page of your website, define the goal type as track page visits on and enter the URL of the page that the users need to visit, to record the conversion.